KianGentry/EYN-DOS/README.md

 - Turtle - Used for graphical games.

 ---
+### Intermission:

 EYN-DOS is designed to appeal to people who want a lightweight tool for interacting with their PC.
-EYN-DOS is also designed to appeal to nostalgia nerds (Such as Kian Gentry) who feel nostalgic about computers that ran Disk Operating Systems with a text-based GUI.

-Notes:
 ---

-- You don't have to be from the era where you most feel nostalgia from.
-Many people born from the year 2000 and onwards feel nostalgic about computers that are double their age!
-This note was inspired by a letter from a viewer of a YouTube channel called LGR.
-He was a 13 year old viewer that wrote his physical letter on a computer twice his age.
-We saw this letter and thought, "New generations aren't going to lose nostalgia over older technology."
-This inspired J.K Incorporated to create a Disk Operating System that is regularly updated for newer generations.

 # Let's Get Started: